EdJoPaTo/meeting-countdown/readme.md

     -v, --verbose    Show each time tick on stdout

 OPTIONS:
-        --end-text <STRING>    Text which is displayed when the countdown ends. [default: THE END \o/]
+        --end-text <STRING>      Text which is displayed when the countdown ends. [default: Meeting is over.
+Have a nice day!]
+        --start-text <STRING>    Text which is displayed before countdown starts.

 ARGS:
     <STARTTIME>    Start time of the Meeting.
-From then the remaining time is published
+From then the remaining time is published.
     <ENDTIME>      End time of the Meeting.
 Until then the remaining time is published.
 ```